maduhu/cloudstack-docs/rtd/source/concepts.rst

 ~~~~~~~~~~~

 A zone is the second largest organizational unit within a CloudStack
 deployment.
+Zones are also referred to as Availability Zones as they usually
+follow the concept of 'nothing shared' between Availability Zones.
+In this
+model, loss of an Availability Zone due to power loss, lightning strike or
+Internet interruption does not effect other zones.
+Therefore
-A zone typically corresponds to a single datacenter,
+a zone typically corresponds to a single datacenter.

-although it is permissible to have multiple zones in a datacenter.
-The
+It is permissible to have multiple zones within a datacenter.
-benefit of organizing infrastructure into zones is to provide physical
-isolation and redundancy.
-For example, each zone can have its own power
-supply and network uplink, and the zones can be widely separated
-geographically (though this is not required).

 A zone consists of:

 -  One or more pods.
 Each pod contains one or more clusters of hosts and
-   one or more primary storage servers.

--  A zone may contain one or more primary storage servers, which are
+   one or more primary storage pools.
-   shared by all the pods in the zone.

 -  Secondary storage, which is shared by all the pods in the zone.

 |zone-overview.png: Nested structure of a simple zone.|

 Zones are visible to the end user.
 When a user starts a guest VM, the
-user must select a zone for their guest.
+user must select a zone for their VM.
 Users might also be required to
 copy their private templates to additional zones to enable creation of
 guest VMs using their templates in those zones.